Trump was a disaster for wildlife. Here are 5 things Biden's Interior secretary can do to help.

 The influence of corporate interests at the Interior Department has also been heavily documented.
 As my colleague Rebecca Leber wrote in January, a report from consumer advocacy group Public Citizen found that past clients of Interior Secretary David Bernhardt, a former energy lobbyist, have spent $30 million lobbying the administration since Trump took office.
 “Under Trump, insiders have taken control over virtually every agency,” Public Citizen’s Alan Zibel, the report’s author, said at the time, “and the Interior Department is one of the far most egregious examples.”

-(At the time, the administration blamed the backlog in part on lawsuits from environmental groups like the Center for Biological Diversity, which has sued the Trump administration hundreds of times.
-“By continually filing lawsuits, frequent filers like CBD want to have the courts impose CBD’s priorities for species protection rather than Fish and Wildlife Service experts,” an Interior Department spokesperson told me in an email.)
+At the time, the administration blamed the backlog in part on lawsuits from environmental groups like the Center for Biological Diversity, which has sued the Trump administration hundreds of times.
+“By continually filing lawsuits, frequent filers like CBD want to have the courts impose CBD’s priorities for species protection rather than Fish and Wildlife Service experts,” an Interior Department spokesperson told me in an email.

 Greenwald hopes Haaland will “clean house” at the Fish and Wildlife Service, and appoint someone to lead the agency who will make decisions “based on the science and based on the law” and who “respects and appreciates the regulatory mission of Fish and Wildlife Service.”
 The right leader, advocates tell me, could help expedite listing decisions and cut down the enormous backlog.